rkuma183/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    raspi-config</a>,
    the default behaviour with Jessie is now to boot up to the desktop GUI (version 3 of GTK+, the user interface toolkit used for the LXDE desktop environment).

-   The Pi 3 is capable of playing <strong>1080p HD video</strong> (1900x800 pixels).
-   So you can plug the other end of the HDMI cable into your TV.

-   BLAH: This is silly because people don't use Raspbian to watch its screen?

    ### Exit and return to GUI